 Traditional forecasting methods strive to bring stationarity into time series, i.e. make a number of statistical properties repeat constantly over time.
 Raw data doesn’t usually provide enough stationarity to yield confident predictions.
 For instance, to the graph of antidiabetic drug sales above, we must apply multiple mathematical transformations to render non-stationary time series at least approximately stationary.
-Then we’ll be able to find patterns and make predictions that are more accurate than coin tossing, which is right in 50 percent of cases.
+Then we’ll be able to find patterns and make predictions.

 Source: Forecasting: Principles & Practice, Rob J Hyndman, 2014